-(1) In fiscal year 2022, associated with the investigation of potential remediation at an inactive waste disposal site that adjoins one of the landfills that we operate.
-In fiscal year 2021, associated with a restoration project at one of our landfills.
+(1) Associated with the investigation of potential remediation at an inactive waste disposal site that adjoins one of the landfills that we operate.

 (2) May include amounts paid and amounts that are being processed through accounts payable as a part of our disbursement cycle.